scmmishra/picoletter/docs/admin_api.md

 The API key should be set in your environment variables as `ADMIN_API_KEY`.

-### HMAC Signature (for POST, PUT, PATCH requests)
+### HMAC Signature

-For any request that modifies data, you must include an HMAC signature:
+For all API requests, you must include an HMAC signature:

 1. Generate a timestamp (Unix timestamp in seconds)
 2. Create a signature using HMAC-SHA256 with the format: `timestamp:request_body`